 How Bill Cohen became a caregiver

 Sheila Cohen Springer was a master printmaker specializing in the intaglio technique, an early Mac adopter and user in her 60s, beloved wife, sister, aunt, and my mother.
-Sheila was a widely recognized artist and respected teacher, and was the owner and operator of the Imprimery Graphics Workshop, in Biloxi, MS, where she lived almost 30 years.
+Sheila was a widely recognized artist and respected teacher and was the owner and operator of the Imprimerie Graphics Workshop in Biloxi, MS, where she lived for almost 30 years.

 If you had told me I’d experience this journey, I would have said “no way”:

 - My mother, in her early 70s, would show signs of dementia.
 Something was different and disturbingly “not right” about her.

 - She wasn’t taking care of the house or herself.

 - She wasn’t keeping up with the finances, and her tax records were sitting in piles…barely touched.

 - She was stressed trying to care for her second husband, who was in hospice care with EMTs regularly coming to the house.